-- 9 Corrupt file.
+- Corrupt file.
+Unknown or misplaced tag encountered in module module (file).
+Tag tag XLINK aborts immediately.
+Recompile or reassemble. - 9 Corrupt file.
 Module module start unexpected in file file XLINK aborts immediately.
-Recompile or reassemble. - Corrupt file.
-Segment no. segno declared twice in module module (file) XLINK aborts immediately.
-Recompile or reassemble. - Corrupt file.
-External no. ext no declared twice in module module (file) XLINK aborts immediately.
+Recompile or reassemble. - 10 Corrupt file.
+Segment no. segno declared twice in module module (file)

+XLINK aborts immediately.
 Recompile or reassemble.

-12 Unable to open file file
+II Corrupt file.
+External no. ext no declared twice in module module (file)

 XLINK aborts immediately.
+Recompile or reassemble.
-If you are using the command line, check the environment variable XLINK_DFLTDIR.

-- 13 Corrupt file.
+- 12 Unable to open file file XLINK aborts immediately.
+If you are using the command line, check the environment variable XLINK DFLTDIR. - 13 Corrupt file.
 Error tag encountered in module module (file) A UBROF error tag was encountered.
 XLINK aborts immediately.
 Recompile or reassemble. - 14 Corrupt file.
 Local local defined twice in module module (file) XLINK aborts immediately.
 Recompile or reassemble. - 15 This is no error message with this number. - 16 Segment segment is too long for segment definition The segment defined does not fit into the memory area reserved for it.
-XLINK aborts immediately. - 17 Segment segment is defined twice in segment definition -Zsegdef XLINK aborts immediately.
+XLINK aborts immediately.

-18 Range error, compiler/assembler_message

-Some instructions do not work unless a certain condition holds after linking.
+- 17 Segment segment is defined twice in segment definition -Zsegdef XLINK aborts immediately. - 18 Range error, compiler/assembler_message Some instructions do not work unless a certain condition holds after linking.
 XLINK has verified that the conditions do not hold when the files are linked.
-For information about how to interpret the error message, see Range errors, page 24.
+For information about how to interpret the error message, see Range errors, page 25.